 Scholarly Commons Citation

 Kaste, Katherine P., "Naturalistic Study Examining the Data/Frame Model of Sensemaking by Assessing Experts in Complex, Time-Pressured Aviation Domains" (2012).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 87.